How to Install Ubuntu on the Vault

 Once the Ubuntu installation image is properly copied to the USB drive, it is ready to be installed on the Vault.

-- Verify an Ethernet connection is in the “WAN” port that is connected to a DHCP server.
+- An Ethernet connection is in the “WAN” port that is connected to a DHCP server.

 - Insert the USB install drive into the other USB port on the Vault.